PolyConf: Unlocking Polymer Conformation Generation through Hierarchical Generative Models: Proposed Benchmark

 \subsection{Evaluation Metrics}

-To guarantee the comprehensive assessment, we evaluate the generated conformations based on both \textit{structure} and \textit{energy} perspectives.
-Here, $S_g$ and $S_r$ denote the sets of generated and reference conformers respectively.
+To guarantee the comprehensive and fair comparison, we evaluate various methods based on both \textit{structure} and \textit{energy} perspectives.
+Here, $S_g$ and $S_r$ denote the sets of generated and reference conformers, respectively.
 The \textit{structure} metrics are defined as follows:

+where the generated conformer $\widehat{\bm{C}}$ and reference conformer $\bm C$ have already been aligned before computing their RMSD.

-Meanwhile, the \textit{energy} metrics are defined similarly by replacing the structural difference $\text{RMSD}(\bm{C}, \widehat{\bm{C}})$ in Eq.~\ref{eq: structure} with potential energy difference $| E(\bm{C}) - E(\widehat{\bm{C}}) |$.
+Meanwhile, the \textit{energy} metrics are defined similarly by replacing the structural difference $\text{RMSD}(\bm{C}, \widehat{\bm{C}})$ in Eq.~\eqref{eq: structure} with potential energy difference $| E(\bm{C}) - E(\widehat{\bm{C}}) |$.